Dec 19, 2017 Latest post:

 Charlie began his journey in the Neonatal Intensive Care Unit (NICU) at Ochsner Baptist before being transferred to the Pediatric Intensive Care Unit (PICU) on the Ochsner Medical Center Main Campus.
 He stayed there for two days before being shipped back to Baptist, where he would remain until he gained exactly one pound.
 Sounds easy, right?

 However, after two days Charlie had a minor setback with the performance of this heart and was immediately transported to the Cardiovascular Intensive Care Unit (CVICU) main campus.
-Charlie was then moved to the Texas Children's Hospital in Houston, Texas on Dec.
+Charlie was then flown to Texas Children's Hospital in Houston, Texas on Dec.
 21.

-We will provide updates on Charlie though the daily journals.
+We will continue to provide updates on Charlie though the daily journals.
 Please remember to follow so you will receive the daily updates.

 Aimee and I would like to extend a sincere thank you to everyone for their prayers, support and love, and for the amazing care, Charlie has received from the doctors, nurses and staff at both Ochsner Medical Centers and Texas Children's Hospital.